mbroihier/tennisball/README.md

   - small prototype circuit board where I mount and interconnect the PING, LED, resisters, and transtor

 Assembly - Software:
-  1)  Install Stretch Lite from www.raspberrypi.org/downloads/raspbian
+  1)  Install Buster Lite from www.raspberrypi.org/downloads/raspbian
       I do headless installs of my PI 0's which, on the publication date means that I copy the raspbian image to the SD card plugged into my Mac, mount the card and touch the ssh file on the boot partition and